PaulNewling/cargo-api/README.md

 | PUT    | /boats/:bid | Change ALL details of a boat  | Yes       |
 | DELETE | /boats/:bid | Delete a boat                 | Yes       |
 #### Parameters
-Below `:bid` refers to the boat ID of the specific boat.
+Above `:bid` refers to the boat ID of the specific boat.
 #### Sample Request Body
 ```
 {